kr123Manish/Flight-management/README.md

 - For Frontend we use HTML-5 , CSS, JavaScript
 - For Database we use MySQL (operations Select, Insert, Delete, Update)
 - For Backend we use PHP
-- note: This website strongly focused on Backend(PHP,MySQL)  specially on MySQL therefore it is not 100% responsive and good for small devices. <a href="http://airline-com.stackstaging.com/">:zap: Click here for visit :zap:</a>
+- note: This website strongly focused on Backend(PHP,MySQL)  specially on MySQL therefore it is not 100% responsive and good for small devices.

 ## Prerequisite
 - HTML-5